preslavmihaylov/booknotes/java/java-concurrency-in-practice/chapter-07/README.md

 ## Dealing with non-interruptible blocking
 Sometimes, you might be doing some work which is non-interruptible & needs special care:
- * Synchronous socker I/O in java.io - The read and write methods are not responsive to interruption, but closing the underlying socket makes blocked threads throw a `SocketException`
+ * Synchronous socket I/O in java.io - The read and write methods are not responsive to interruption, but closing the underlying socket makes blocked threads throw a `SocketException`
  * Synchronous I/O in java.nio
  * Asynchronous I/O with Selector - If a thread is blocked on Selector.select, you have to close the underlying channel to unblock
  * Lock acquisition - If a thread is blocked waiting for an intrinsic lock, there is nothing for you to do to stop it from acquiring the lock